microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 Retrieving the public key
 -------------------------

-Office Online provides two different public keys as part of the WOPI discovery XML: the current key and the old key.
+|wac| provides two different public keys as part of the WOPI discovery XML: the current key and the old key.
-Two keys are necessary because the discovery data is meant to be cached by the host, and Office Online periodically rotates the keys it uses to sign requests.
+Two keys are necessary because the discovery data is meant to be cached by the host, and |wac| periodically rotates the keys it uses to sign requests.
 When the keys are rotated, the current key becomes the old key, and a new current key is generated.
-This helps to minimize the risk that a host does not have updated key information from WOPI discovery when Office Online rotates keys.
+This helps to minimize the risk that a host does not have updated key information from WOPI discovery when |wac| rotates keys.

 Both keys are represented in the discovery XML in two different formats.
 One format is for WOPI hosts that use the .NET framework.
 The other format can be imported in a variety of different programming languages and platforms.